 The Etna Ladies Aid is a community group (including church and non-church members) which organizes fund raisers such as the community rummage sale to raise funds for community members in need.
 Meetings are in Trumbull Hall.
 Contact Norma Pelton for further information.

-Hanover Center Women’s Fellowship includes church and community members who put on the annual Chicken Pot Pie supper the last Saturday in October to help support community members in need, as well as the Annual Christmas Craft Fair in early November and several rummage sales during the year.
+Hanover Center Women’s Fellowship includes church and community members who put on the annual Chicken Pot Pie supper the last Saturday in October to help support community members in need and several rummage sales during the year.
 Further info please contact Elaine Hawthorne or Christine Hoskin.

 Listen community dinners: Two groups regularly help prepare a community dinner at the Listen Center.
 One church group is scheduled on the first Tuesday of every month--contact Ken Pelton for further information.
 A second community group does the first Monday every other month --see Betsy Warren for information.